VikasKumar281/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See all my connections requests
 - Feature - Accept/Reject Connection Requests
+- Send Ignore/Interested request to the user from the feed
+- SignUp the New User
+- Final testing